fatimaalheeh/PetAdoption/README.md

 # 🚩 Save a Soul
  *Animals are the bridge between us and the beauty of all that is natural.
-They show us what's missing in our lives, and how to love ourselves more completely and unconditionally.They connect us back to who we are,and to the purpose of why we're here 🐕.
+They show us what's missing in our lives, and how to love ourselves more completely and unconditionally🐕.
 **Save a soul** is a webstie that care's about the animals , aims to make all the countries warm and safe place for the pets that need care and love , in our website we will give you the privilege to save a soul, through our website you can help the animals to be adopted , and you will have the ability to adopt the animal you like ,so you can give it the place and love they desrves 🏩.*